-A material safety data sheet has to be included in the package.
+An up-to-date material safety data sheet for each sample and standard material has to be included in the package.

 Pro forma invoice

 The shipment papers should include a pro forma invoice that indicates a low commercial value for the contents of the package (e.g. stating that 10 Euro/USD or comparable low amount of money).